landonfears/basket/README.md

-# basket
+# Grocery List App

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+## Step 1: Install Node Modules

+You will need node.js installed on you machine.
+See details [here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

+After installing node, run `npm install` in the project directory.

+## Step 2: Install Bower Components

+To install bower, run `npm install bower`.
+Then run `bower install` to get the angular resources.

-## Build & development
+## Step 3: Build & development

 Run `grunt` for building and `grunt serve` for preview.

-## Testing
+## Optional: Testing

 Running `grunt test` will run the unit tests with karma.